 The FEFTA is intended to contribute to the sound development of the Japanese economy by enforcing minimum necessary controls and coordination for international transactions.
 Regarding anti-TF and anti-PF measures, the act provides for the implementation of asset freezing and other measures against terrorists and persons involved in North Korea's PF activity.
-It also makes it obligatory for banks, etc. to conduct checks as to whether or not customers' remittances violate the FEFTA and implement identity verification of customers.
+It also makes it obligatory for banks, etc. to conduct checks as to whether or not customers' remittances violate the FEFTA and implement identity verification of customers.68

-With respect to North Korea, Japan is implementing asset freezing measures under the FEFTA against designated individuals or entities as being subject to the sanctions under Ministry of Foreign Affairs notices based on the UNSCRs.
-Specifically, Japan has designated individuals or entities subject to asset freezing measures and is implementing those measures by requiring permission for payments to and capital transactions (deposit contracts, trust contracts, and loan contracts) with those individuals or entities.
+With respect to North Korea, Japan is implementing asset freezing measures under the FEFTA against designated individuals or entities as being subject to the sanctions under Ministry of Foreign Affairs notices based on the UNSCRs.69 Specifically, Japan has designated individuals or entities subject to asset freezing measures and is implementing those measures by the ban on payments to and capital transactions (deposit contracts, trust contracts, and loan contracts) with those individuals or entities.

-In addition, the Ministry of Finance publishes notices related to payments and capital transactions regulations were revised on June 1st 2023, to clarify that the obligation of asset freezing under FEFTA extends to payments and capital transactions made in the name of a person other than the designated individuals or entities on behalf of the designated individuals or entities.
-In December 2022, Japan designated Lazarus Group as subject to asset freezing measures for its involvement in North Korea's WMD and ballistic missile programs.
+In addition, the Ministry of Finance publishes notices related to payments and capital transactions regulations were revised on June 1st, 2023, to clarify that the obligation of asset freezing under FEFTA extends to payments and capital transactions made in the name of a person other than the designated individuals or entities on behalf of the designated individuals or entities.70

+In December 2022, Japan designated Lazarus Group as subject to asset freezing for its involvement in North Korea's WMD and ballistic missile programs.
 Lazarus Group is the first cyber-related entity subject to the sanctions.
+Later, Japan designated North Korean cyber-related organizations, such as Andariel, Bluenoroff, and Kimsuky, as subject to asset freezing.
+In addition, in order to further